 I never gave up on myself or my dreams.
 I did not listen to the thousands of people who told me, “You’ll never amount to anything” or wondered “How can she teach dance with only one arm and one leg?” or “How can you learn if you have a learning disability?”

 With one arm and one leg, I’ve taught dance and adaptive fitness programs.
 With that learning disability, I went to college and wrote a book.
 With fierce determination, I became a disability support coach, a keynote speaker, and an activist.

 I have never given up on being a voice for dreaming and achieving in the face of adversity—and I never will.
 The greatest gift I have received from clients and audiences alike is when I hear them say, “If Karen can do it, I can do it, too!”

 Happily Ever After

 To end on a very happy and personal note, I have been focusing on my professional life, but I do not want to leave out my private life.
 As I pursued my career and the causes I believe in, I also maintained a wonderful relationship with my family, and I made many friends.
 Along with teaching dance, I danced for fun, and this led to something great.
-In 1987, on Valentine’s Day, I met a wonderful man at a square dance.
+On Valentine’s Day of 1988, I went on a square dancing date with the most wonderful man in the world.
 Exactly one year later, we got married, and as of this writing we have been happily married for over 30 years.

 Keep telling yourself, “If Karen can do it, I can do it, too.”
 You can have the life you want, in every way.